opencoweb/coweb/docs/java/extensions.rst

       The coweb server calls this method when a coweb application attempts to unsubscribe from a service bot in a session.

-      :param client: `org.cometd.bayeux.server.ServerSession`_ instance representing the client that sent the request
+      :param client: `org.cometd.bayeux.server.ServerSession`_ instance representing the application that sent the request
       :param message: `org.cometd.bayeux.Message`_ instance representing the unsubscribe message
       :return: True to allow the unsubscribe to proceed, false to deny it